pressly/scene-router/README.md

 so the above example transits to `About` component after 2 seconds and transits back to `Home` component after 2 seconds.

 Don't worry about `goto` and `goback` we will talk about them in few mins.

+##### onSceneChange

+this will be called once scene is about to change.
+This is good time to update any state in your main application such as `redux`.
+The callback function gets one argument, `event`, which contains `position` and `path`.

 ##### goto